-Crypto-Christians (or Klosti) have been present in Pontus (Black Sea region of Turkey) since 1650 and resulted from the fanaticism of certain Derebeys (valley lords).
-During this period, the Ottoman Empire parted into ‘Derebrelics', in other words, feuds or themas.
-The leaders in those areas, in many cases, showed exceedingly high fanaticism, and oppressed the Christian population, thus forcing them to convert to Islam.
-The early attempts towards the islamization of the Pontus Greek population first appeared in the Ofis region, followed by Surmena , Argyroupolis, Ionia and other regions.
+Crypto-Christians (or Klosti) have been present in Pontus (Black Sea region of Turkey) since 1650 and are a byproduct of the fanaticism of certain derebeys (valley lords).
+During this period, the Ottoman Empire parted into feuds or themas.1 The leaders in those areas, in many cases, showed exceedingly high fanaticism and oppressed the Christian population thus forcing them to convert to Islam.
+The early attempts towards the islamization of the Pontus Greek population first appeared in the Ofis region2 followed by Surmena , Argyroupolis, Ionia and other regions.

 The Crypto-Christians avoided arranged marriages to Muslims in many ways, thus allowing marriage between Christians to continue.
-This lasted until February of 1856, when pressure by the European powers on the Sultan, led the way to the signing of the "Hati-Humayum" which resulted in all Ottoman citizen being allowed the right to revert back to his or her original creed, in this case Christianity.
-This policy existed between 1856 and 1910, however the policy changed in 1910 with the arrival of the Neo-Turks and their implementation of a Panislamic policy.
+This lasted until February of 1856, when pressure by the European powers on the Sultan, led to the signing of the Hati-Humayum which resulted in all Ottoman citizens being allowed the right to revert back to his or her own original creed, in this case Christianity.
+This policy existed between 1856 and 1910, however the policy changed in 1910 with the arrival of the Neo-Turks and their implementation of a Pan-Islamic policy.
 Until then, it was not unusual to see entire villages in Pontus revert to Christianity

 2.The changes in the Muslim state and Crypto-Christians.